Alluxio/alluxio/docs/en/Getting-Started.md

 The optional sections will be labeled with **[Bonus]**.

 **Note**  This guide is designed to start an Alluxio system with minimal setup on a single machine.
-To try Alluxio in a distributed environment for more realistic workloads, request [a sandbox cluster](https://www.alluxio.org/sandbox/request) with Alluxio and Spark installed on AWS for free.
+To try Alluxio in a distributed environment with more realistic workloads, request [a sandbox cluster](https://www.alluxio.org/sandbox/request) with Alluxio and Spark installed on AWS for free.

 ## Prerequisites